hecerinc/Notes-On/finanzas/chap11.md

 Some reason to reevaluate your asset allocation:

-- A major in change in personal circumstances &mdash; marriage, birth of a child, loss of a spouse to divorce or death, child graduating from college, loss of a job, or family illness &mdash; that changes your investment goals
+- A major change in personal circumstances &mdash; marriage, birth of a child, loss of a spouse to divorce or death, child graduating from college, loss of a job, or family illness &mdash; that changes your investment goals
 - The proportion of an asset category rises or falls considerably and thereby deviates from your target allocation for that class by more than, say, 5%.
 - You're close to reaching a certain goal